wasny0ps/Ethernaut-Challenges/Challenges/Puzzle Wallet/README.md

 You still cannot change a program deployed to an address on the Ethereum network.
 But you can change the code that's executed when users interact with a smart contract.
 This can be done via the following methods:

-- Creating multiple versions of a smart contract and migrating state from the old contract to a new instance of the contract.
+- **Creating multiple versions of a smart contract and migrating state from the old contract to a new instance of the contract**.
-- Creating separate contracts to store business logic and state.
+- **Creating separate contracts to store business logic and state**.
 - **Using proxy patterns to delegate function calls from an immutable proxy contract to a modifiable logic contract**.
-- Creating an immutable main contract that interfaces with and relies on flexible satellite contracts to execute specific functions.
+- **Creating an immutable main contract that interfaces with and relies on flexible satellite contracts to execute specific functions**.
-- Using the diamond pattern to **delegate function calls from a proxy contract to logic contracts**.
+- **Using the diamond pattern to delegate function calls from a proxy contract to logic contracts**.

 Upgradable contracts in the blockchain context are smart contracts designed with a mechanism to allow their logic to be modified after deployment.
-This is achieved by separating the contract's state and logic into different contracts, with the logic contract being replaceable.
+This is achieved by **separating the contract's state and logic into different contracts, with the logic contract being replaceable**.

 Here's a simplified version of how it works:

 <p align="center"><img width="600" src="https://github.com/wasny0ps/Ethernaut-Challenges/blob/main/Challenges/Puzzle%20Wallet/src/data-proxy.png"></p>

 1. **Data Contract (Storage Contract)**: This contract holds all the state variables and data of your dApp.
 Once deployed, it remains unchanged.
-It is also responsible for delegating calls to the logic contract.
+It is also responsible for **delegating calls to the logic contract**.

 2. **Logic Contract (Functional Contract)**: This contract contains the business logic that can manipulate the data stored in the Data Contract.
 This contract can be upgraded by deploying a new version and updating the address of the logic contract in the Data Contract.

-3. **Proxy Contract**: This contract is responsible for forwarding calls and data from the user to the correct Logic Contract and returning the results to the caller.
+3. **Proxy Contract**: This contract is responsible for **forwarding calls and data from the user to the correct logic contract and returning the results to the caller**.
 This contract also holds the address of the current Logic Contract.

 The process of upgrading involves deploying a new logic contract and updating the address in the proxy contract.
 This way, the state remains consistent, while the logic can be upgraded.